yagiz/Bagel/README.md

 ```

 ###  Configuring Bagel
 By default, Bagel gets your project name and device information.
-Desktop client uses these informations to seperate projects and apps.
+Desktop client uses these informations to seperate projects and devices.
 You can configure these if you wish:
 ```swift
 let bagelConfig = BagelConfiguration() bagelConfig.project.projectName = "Custom Project Name"